WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 ## Generics and Inference

-Whenever you use _generic type parameters_ with default types, TS compiler will (in most cases) to infer that _type parameter_ from the values that you provided
+Whenever you use _generic type parameters_ with default types, TS compiler will (in most cases) to infer that _type parameter_ from the values that you provided.

 To give you an example